DruvPai/druvpai.github.io/_pages/about.md

 <!-- Recent Updates
 =====
+- (September 2025) We gave a tutorial on Learning Deep Representations of Data Distributions at [IAISS 2025](https://2025.iaiss.cc)..
 - (August 2025) Our new open-source textbook [Learning Deep Representations of Data Distributions](https://ma-lab-berkeley.github.io/deep-representation-learning-book/) was released.
 - (May 2025) Our paper [Simplifying DINO by Coding Rate Regularization](https://arxiv.org/abs/2502.10385) was accepted to ICML 2025.
 - (February 2025) Our papers [Simplifying DINO by Coding Rate Regularization](https://arxiv.org/abs/2502.10385), [Active-Dormant Attention Heads: Mechanistically Demystifying Extreme-Token Phenomena in LLMs](https://arxiv.org/abs/2410.13835), and <u>Attention-Only Transformers via Unrolled Subspace Denoising</u> were accepted to CPAL 2025 (non-archival track).